 We welcome all students, whether they already have an interest in math or not, and even if they don’t like math (so far).
 BTCM are a great way to get to know another side of math, as we explore research-level problems, but with the appropriate level for the youth.
 Our workshops often link math with other topics of interest like art.

 BTCM is for those students who are interested in attending the summer camp and want to start preparing for it, but also for those who can’t or are unsure about attending the summer camp but want to give it a try.

-The workshops will generally be held on the third Saturday of every month (although there are a few exceptions).
-In Fall 2022, we are planning to go back to in-person, possibly maintaining a virtual option too.
-Please note that sessions are not recorded.
+The workshops will generally be held on the last Saturday or Sunday of every month (although there are a few exceptions).
+Currently, the workshops are offered in-person.

 This is a free event.

 April 1, 2023 – Knot Algebra

 October 2022 – Tangled

 September 2022 – Gerrymandering

 January 2022 – 15 Puzzle

 November 2021 – String Art